xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/tracks.md

 ## Setup

-Not strictly required, but trackers provide type-safe search api using mockito, and so you'll need mockito dependency **only if** you wish to use this api (version may be omitted if dropwizard BOM used):
+Not strictly required, but trackers provide type-safe search api using mockito, and so you'll need mockito dependency **only if** you wish to use this api (version may be omitted if Dropwizard BOM used):

 ```groovy
 testImplementation 'org.mockito:mockito-core'